moliver28/research-handbook/content/handbook/support/on-call.md

 ### Ending your on-call shift

 Before your shift ends, consider what tasks need to be handed over and make sure to proactively communicate them to the next engineer in the rotation.
-This may mean [paging the next on-call engineer](#paging-the-next-on-call-engineer) and bringing them into an active troubleshooting call, or it may mean providing instructions or context for situations you have handled that have some follow-up action.
+This may mean [engaging the next On-call Support Engineer](#engaging-the-next-on-call-support-engineer-ceoc) and bringing them into an active troubleshooting call, or it may mean providing instructions or context for situations you have handled that have some follow-up action.
 For example:
    - if you're in an active call with a customer and it's time to end your day, page the incoming on-call and make sure they're prepared to provide continuity by giving them an overview of what's been done before and what's next
      - once you anticipate an active call to spill over into the next shift, try reaching out to the incoming on-call on Slack to make them aware of the upcoming need for a handover – they might not be around already, but it's worth trying and can make it easier for you to end your shift on time